slviajero/tinybasic/examples/00tutorial/README.md

 - Hello World: hello.bas - say hello.
 - Table: table.bas - print a formatted table of values.
 - Random: random.bas - create random number and show the distribution of them.
+- Sort: sort.bas - sort a list of random numbers

 ### Apple 1 Integer BASIC language set

 The Apple 1 language set has arrays, strings and a number of additional commands.
 It is compatible to Apple Integer BASIC.

 ## BASIC language features